OUR MISSION

 Pam Smith — Owensboro, KY — Hospice of Western Kentucky

 Pamela LaVerne Smith-Wright was born and raised in Owensboro the daughter of Ethel and Willie Smith, Jr. She is a 1967 graduate of Owensboro High School, 1968 graduate of Rosebud’s Beauty Academy, 1969 graduate of Owensboro Vocational School, and a 1992 graduate of South Seas Cooking School.
 Pam has served the people of Owensboro as a five-term City Commissioner.
 She is a graduate of Leadership Owensboro and The Kentucky Women’s Leadership Network.
 She is past President of the Owensboro Human Relations Commission.
 Pam is President of the Lady Kentucky Colonels, and she currently serves as a board member of The Wendell Foster Campus and Chairperson of the Wendell Foster Campus Human Rights Committee.
 She was elected in 2014 as the President of the Kentucky Black Caucus of Local Elected Officials.
 Pam is a board member for the Owensboro Museum of Fine Arts and President of the ODT Executive Board.
 In 2016, Pam was inducted into the Owensboro High School Hall of Achievement.
 Her past service includes the Mayor’s appointee for the Unified Government Task Force and Past Chair of the Wesleyan- Shawnee Neighborhood Alliance.
 Additionally, she has been an instructor for Community Education and a nurturer for Habitat for Humanity.
-Pam is a former board member of the RiverPark Center, the Museum of Science and History, and past board Chair of Hospice and Palliative Care of Western Kentucky.
-Pam is married to Eugene Wright, who is retired.
-They have two children and two wonderful grandchildren.
+Pam is a former board member of the RiverPark Center, the Museum of Science and History, and past board Chair of HPC Hospice and Palliative Care of Western Kentucky.
+She cherishes the memories of her late husband, Eugene, and enjoys spending time with her two children and grandchildren.

 Joni Sims — Owensboro, KY — Hospice of Western Kentucky